immunIT/drupwn/README.md

 ## Logging

-The output generated is stored in the following file **/tmp/drupwn.txt**.
+The output generated is stored in the **/tmp/** folder.
-When using docker, you must prior create your logging file then link it when running your container using the following option
+When using docker, run your container using the following option

 ```bash
 -v YOUR_PATH_FOLDER:/tmp/